a16z/helios/README.md

 `--rpc-bind-ip` or `-b` sets the ip that binds to the JSON-RPC server.
 By default, Helios will use `127.0.0.1`.
 Use `0.0.0.0` to allow remote access.

+`--allowed-origins` specifies a comma-separated list of origins allowed to make CORS requests to the RPC server.
+Useful when exposing the RPC to web dApps, e.g. `--allowed-origins https://my-dapp.com,https://localhost:3000`.

 `--data-dir` or `-d` sets the directory that Helios should use to store cached weak subjectivity checkpoints in.
 Each network only stores the latest checkpoint, which is just 32 bytes.

 `--fallback` or `-f` sets the checkpoint fallback url (a string).
 This is only used if the checkpoint provided by the `--checkpoint` flag is too outdated for Helios to use to sync.